FabriziOki/QComNetSim/README.md

 ## TOML Configuration

-All experiments are declared in a single TOML file — no recompilation required.
+All experiments are declared in a single TOML file.

 ```toml
 # 3-node chain — Erbium-167 platform